 Generally, it’s important to know your health goals and needs.
 A tablespoon of natural peanut butter has about 90 calories and 7 grams of fat.
 If you eat 2 to 3 tablespoons a day, you’re adding about 180 to 270 calories and 14 to 21 grams of fat to your body.
 So, be sure to consider your daily calorie intake goal.
 For example, most athletes aim to have 3,000-4,000 calories per day.

+On a nutritional basis, almond makes for a better pick than peanut butter.
+For those who are more concerned about the taste of their meals, peanut butter makes an exceptional choice.
 Just be sure to pick a healthy nut butter when shopping.
 Opt for butter that doesn’t have added sugar, artificial ingredients, or trans fats.
 The label should include almonds or peanuts and a bit of salt.

 Naturally processed peanut butter has no cholesterol, so you need not worry about it.
 It contains unsaturated fat, which health experts believe is important in a healthy diet, in moderation.
-The United States Department of Agriculture (USDA) notes that peanut butter contains monounsaturated fat (7.2 g per 2 tbsp), polyunsaturated fat (3.49 g per 2 tbsp), and saturated fat (2.86 g per 2 tbsp)
+The U.S. Department of Agriculture (USDA) notes that peanut butter contains monounsaturated fat (7.2 g per 2 tbsp), polyunsaturated fat (3.49 g per 2 tbsp), and saturated fat (2.86 g per 2 tbsp)

 Peanut butter is rich in protein, fat, and fiber, which can help you feel fuller longer.
 This means you’ll not experience frequent cravings or hunger, reducing the chances of snacking on unhealthy foods.
 So, it’s possible that peanut butter can aid your weight loss efforts.